-SLP 402 | CULTURAL AND LINGUISTIC DIVERSITY IN SPEECH AND LANGUAGE DEVELOPMENT AND DISORDERS | 3 quarter hours
+SLP 402 | CULTURAL AND LINGUISTIC DIVERSITY IN SPEECH AND LANG DEVELOPMENT AND DISORDERS | 4 quarter hours

 This course is an exploration of evidence-based practice to discuss cultural and linguistic diversity across the lifespan to provide minimally biased assessment and treatment of communication disorders.
 Bilingual speech and language acquisition in typically and atypically developing children will be examined.
 The course will focus on developing cross-cultural competence through understanding cultural diversity, multilingual acquisition, multilingualism, effective use of interpreters and translators, and service delivery strategies.
+Prerequisites: none include topics such as certification and licensure, quality assurance, evidence-based practice, and reimbursement topics.
 Prerequisites: none

-SLP 403 | PROFESSIONAL ISSUES & ETHICS IN SPEECH-LANG PATH | 3 quarter hours
+SLP 403 | PROFESSIONAL ISSUES & ETHICS IN SPEECH-LANG PATH |2 quarter hours

-The scope of practice for the speech-language pathology profession will be examined.
+The scope of practice for the speech language pathology profession will be examined.
 Students will explore expectations for professional behavior based upon standards of practice and the ASHA Code of Ethics.
-Emphasis will be placed on issues of ethical and professional integrity in clinical practice, and will include topics such as certification and licensure, quality assurance, evidence-based practice, and reimbursement topics.
-Prerequisites:
+Emphasis will be placed on issues of ethical and professional integrity in clinical practice, and will